-- Air-fuel cycle
+- Air-fuel cycle.

 Theoretical cycles can also be called ideal cycles since it is calculated assuming that the operating conditions are ideal as detailed below.

-Cp = 0.241 Ca / kg ºC;
+Cp = 0.241 Ca / kg ° C;

-Cv = 0.172 Ca / kg ºC;
+Cv = 0.172 Ca / kg ° C;

-Where it turns out:
+Where it results:

-The conditions of introduction and subtraction of heat are equal to those of the ideal cycle and there is also no heat loss.
-As the calculation of the thermodynamic variables of the average specific heats is complicated, tables that directly give the values of heat and work are used.
-These energy values are in terms of internal energy and enthalpy for the various points of isentropic air transformations.
-Taking into account the variations in specific heats, values are obtained, for maximum temperatures and pressures, lower than those calculated for the ideal cycle; therefore, the work and the thermal efficiency also lower.
-However, they are even larger than those corresponding to a real cycle.
+The conditions for introducing and removing heat are the same as in the ideal cycle and there are no heat losses.
+Since the calculation of the thermodynamic variables of the mean specific heats is complicated, tables are used that directly give the values of heat and work.
+These energy values are in terms of internal energy and enthalpy for the various points of the isentropic transformations of the air.
+Taking into account the variations in specific heats, values lower than those calculated for the ideal cycle are obtained for maximum temperatures and pressures; consequently, the work and the thermal efficiency also lower.
+However, they are still larger than those corresponding to a real cycle.

-The diagram indicated reflects the real conditions of the cycle and, therefore, also takes into account - in addition to the variations already stated for the air cycle and for the air-fuel cycle in the comparison of ideal cycles - heat losses, duration of combustion, the losses caused by friction of the fluid, the duration of the opening time of the valves, the ignition time, as well as injection and the losses of the exhaust.
+The diagram indicated reflects the real conditions of the cycle and, therefore, also takes into account - in addition to the variations already stated for the air cycle and for the air-fuel cycle in the comparison of ideal cycles - the heat losses, the duration combustion, the losses caused by fluid friction, the duration of the valve opening time, the ignition time, as well as the injection time and the exhaust losses.